 As an Obliger, you need external accountability to accomplish your personal goals, and that is not a bad thing.
 You’ll have no trouble completing work for your clients, meeting deadlines, or responding to customer inquiries – those all have a measure of accountability baked into them.
 But you will likely struggle to work on projects that nobody is waiting for or expecting, like developing new income streams, optimizing your systems and website, or committing to habits like content creation.

 Obligers tend to wish they had a different tendency, because they’re annoyed that they need external accountability.
 They often feel in some way “ashamed” of this need, even though Obligers are the biggest group of the population!
 In many ways, it’s more normal to need accountability than it is not to need it.

 Accountability can take a lot of different forms, so experimentation is encouraged!
 For some Obligers, thinking about their future selves is enough to motivate them to get things done.
 But for most, real people are required to keep them engaged.
 Try forming or joining a free peer mastermind group that meets regularly to stay on track with business goals.
 Pick an accountability buddy in a similar field and schedule daily check-ins with them.
-Do some virtual coworking with a total stranger using an app.
-Or start working with a coach or join a group program (wink wink, check out mine here!).
+Do some virtual coworking with a total stranger using Focus Mate, or join a free community coworking session like our Productivity Parties!
+Or start working with a coach or join a group program (check out mine here).
 Just make sure you’re accountable to someone you don’t want to let down, and you will find that you won’t.